HillaryDanan/abstraction-intelligence/papers/abstraction_developmental_spectrum.md

 **Sufficiency of stage 4 for consciousness:** The framework proposes that stage 4 abstraction is necessary for consciousness.
 Whether it is sufficient is a further question.
 An artificial system with genuine self-referential abstraction might still lack consciousness, or might not.
 This is among the deepest open questions the framework surfaces but does not resolve.

+**The necessary input structure:** What specific properties of input are necessary for higher-stage development?
+The deprivation studies establish that impoverished environments impair development; they do not fully specify what enriched environments must contain.
+Structured exposure, contingent feedback, and interactive scaffolding may all contribute, but their relative necessity remains to be determined.

+**Architectural vs. input constraints:** Can current architectures achieve Stage 4 capacity with optimal input structure, or do they face hard architectural limits?
+If the latter, what architectural innovations are required?
+These questions are empirically tractable and have significant implications for AI development trajectories.

 -----

 ## 7. Conclusion

 Intelligence is not unitary.
 Abstraction capacity—the core of intelligence, per the APH—develops through qualitatively distinct stages: pattern extraction, symbol formation, recursive composition, and self-referential abstraction.
 Each stage unlocks operations impossible at prior stages.
 Each depends on capacities developed before.

+This development appears to require more than raw data exposure.
+Evidence from deprivation studies indicates that structured exposure to abstraction systems is necessary for higher-stage development.
+The precise form this structure must take—whether static exposure suffices, whether contingent feedback is necessary, whether interactive scaffolding provides unique benefits—remains an open empirical question.
+The most parsimonious current formulation: abstraction develops through exposure to abstraction, with input structure mattering as much as input volume.

 Large language models exhibit a distinctive profile on this spectrum: strong pattern extraction and symbol formation, partial recursive composition, and systematic limitations on self-referential abstraction.
-This profile—disembodied abstraction—characterizes what current LLMs can and cannot do and clarifies what innovations would be required for further advancement.
+This profile—disembodied abstraction—characterizes what current LLMs can and cannot do.
+LLMs receive massive exposure to abstraction products (human text) but limited exposure to abstraction processes, limited contingent feedback, and no embodied grounding.
+Whether innovations in input structure, architecture, or training regime can address these limitations is among the most consequential open questions in AI development.

-The framework generates testable predictions about developmental trajectories, cross-task correlations, LLM capabilities, and the role of embodiment.
+The framework generates testable predictions about developmental trajectories, cross-task correlations, LLM capabilities, input structure effects, and the role of embodiment.
 Falsification of these predictions would require revision or rejection of the framework.
 Confirmation would strengthen the hypothesis that abstraction is the primitive operation underlying intelligence—and that understanding its development is key to understanding intelligence itself.

 -----

 ## References

 Badre, D. (2008).
 Cognitive control, hierarchy, and the rostro-caudal organization of the frontal lobes. *Trends in Cognitive Sciences, 12*(5), 193–200.

+Bengio, Y., Louradour, J., Collobert, R., & Weston, J. (2009).
+Curriculum learning. *Proceedings of the 26th Annual International Conference on Machine Learning*, 41–48.

+Bos, K. J., Zeanah, C. H., Fox, N. A., Drury, S. S., McLaughlin, K. A., & Nelson, C. A. (2009).
+Psychiatric outcomes in young children with a history of institutionalization. *Harvard Review of Psychiatry, 17*(2), 135–147.

 Brown, T. B., Mann, B., Ryder, N., Subbiah, M., Kaplan, J., Dhariwal, P., … & Amodei, D. (2020).
 Language models are few-shot learners. *Advances in Neural Information Processing Systems, 33*, 1877–1901.